Thomas-Fulton/pycardgames/README.md

 Alternatively clone the repository, and install from the within the repository's directory: `pip install .`

+TODO
+- add docstrings and attributes to all
+- create read-the-docs/git pages
+- usage

 Poker
 =====
 Disclaimer: Offical poker rules are not implemented, as I don't know how to play properly!
 The (probably incorrect) rules that I use